navidnavid/info_layer/README.md

  e.g macro observe see potentioal energy = enrgy lacks due to conversion to info. micro observer will not see temprature ( just vabratino ) = kenetic and not info = potential.

+Or why not the info from micro addable to macro ?
  ---
- clasify_num.py -> devide list num to two gropys based on the distance to mean-> macro to micro cal_info-> cal etp of signal and max etp of that.
+ clasify_num.py -> devide list num to two gropys based on the distance to mean-> macro to micro cal_info.py-> cal etp of signal and max etp of that.
  ---

  Todo: